Taking Care Of Teak Outdoor Furniture

 What to Avoid

 - ❌ Do NOT use teak oil – While tempting, teak oil attracts dirt and promotes mildew growth.
+If used indoors or under cover, we recommend a furniture wax.

 - ❌ Avoid harsh chemicals – Stick to mild soap or specialized teak cleaners for best results.